DanielTrupp/DanielTrupp.github.io/essays/good-questions.md

 While it can be easy to write questions that aren't that descriptive that give a general overview of the problem, you are unlikely to receive any meaningful help.
 Another why question, but one that is poorly written can be found at: [https://stackoverflow.com/questions/41137599/a-broken-image-destroys-login-session-why](https://stackoverflow.com/questions/41137599/a-broken-image-destroys-login-session-why).
 The user in this case doesn't have the best grammar, nor are they clear or informative about their problem.
 All that they provide is the information that a user logs into their site, and upon viewing a broken image, is logged out of the site.
 Without any code or extra information to go off of, people are left guessing and asking the user for additional information.
 No resolution to their problem is found.

 I find that a great first step to asking questions is googling them.
 You often will find ways to make your question clearer that will lead to the search results being closer to your problem, with better solutions.
 Additionally, observing the problems of others may give insight into how to solve your own problems, or answer a question you may have had with your own code.
 Asking questions is fundamental to learning, and the better your questions, the better your learning.
-In general, people are looking to help you understand more about coding, and those on stackoverflow are generally trying to help you solve your problem.
+In general, people are looking to help you understand more about coding, and those on Stack Overflow are generally trying to help you solve your problem.